hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 ![Photo of a rainbox-painted flat rectangle with parallel cut lines in it that are displaying cards](assets/yoto.png)

 My young niblings have a [Yoto](https://us.yotoplay.com/yoto-mini) player, along with a collection of various story and music cards; I made this card holder for them so that they could see their entire library at a glance.[^remember] (A Yoto player is a small portable music box for kids; specific playlists are triggered by inserting a corresponding card.)
-While I CADed this myself, I modeled it off of card holders I saw elsewhere on the internet, parameterized to be customizable to the number of cards in a collection.
+While I CADed this myself, I modeled it off of card holders I saw elsewhere on the internet, and made it customizable for the number of cards in a collection.

 The aspect of this project that I was most excited about was the color: I cut the piece from Glowforge Draftboard---a medium-density fiberboard material---and then painted it with watercolor paint (!) and sealed it.